taivlam/research-project-2018-2019/README.md

 ## Requirements to Run the SageMath Script

-I am explaining this as if I am talking about the research project to another STEM college friend, who doesn't know the literal research topic I have learned but is certainly capable of understanding the underlying mathematics.
+I am explaining this as if I am talking about the research project to another STEM college friend, who doesn't know the research topic I have learned but is certainly capable of understanding the underlying mathematics.

 * SageMath (readily available in nearly all Linux distros - just don't use the non-LTS latest point release of Ubuntu, since SageMath may not be available immediately after the most current point release date)
 * Linux (makes installing and using SageMath a breeze, just like LaTeX - you can stll use Windows or MacOS, but it's much more of a hassle)